 MACROVISION CORPORATION, Sunnyvale, CA, October 7, 1998.
-Hon, ORBIN HATCH.
+Hon, ORRIN HATCH.

+TCH, nmittee on the Judiciary, U.S.

+Hon.
+ORRIN HATCH.

-Chairman, Committee on the Judiciary, U.S. Senate, Washington, DC.
+Chairman.
+Committee on the Judiciery, U.S.

-DEAR CHAIRMAN HATCH: I am writing this letter to you in your capacity as Chairman of the Senate-House Conference Committee on the Digital Millennium Copyright Act of 1998.
-We understand that the Conference Committee is prepared to include in the final legislation to be reported to the Senate and
+Senate, Washington, D.C.

+DEAR CHAIRMAN HATCH: I am writing this

+letter to you in your capacity as Chairman

+of the Senate-House Conference Committee

+on the Digital Millennium Copyright Act of

+1988.
+We understand that the Conference

+Committee is prepared to include in the final

+legislation to be reported to the Senate and